PointIO/Documentation/README.md

   - Description is required.
 Couldn't it be empty string by default?
   - session key parameter (present in the Taffy) is not used, Authorization is as always.
 Should be removed from the Taffy.
   - hideusers param Should be numeric [0,1] instead of String.
+- in /hubs/list
+  - returned roomid is used as hubId for the other call.
+Change the name of the returned roomid in hubId in prod?
 - in /hubs/{hubId}/users/list
   - hideusers is boolean but was string in /hubs/create$
 - in /hubs/{hubId}/shares/remove